 On this page:

-Your child may have had a hearing screening after he was born.
+Your child may have had a hearing screening after they were born.
 It may have shown a hearing loss in only one ear.
-Or, the hearing loss may happen when he is older.
-This type of hearing loss will not keep him from learning to talk.
-However, he may have some speech and language delays because of the UHL.
+Or, the hearing loss may happen when your child is older.
+This type of hearing loss will not keep them from learning to talk.
+However, they may have some speech and language delays because of the UHL.
 We do not yet know why some children have problems and others do not.
 You should talk to your doctor if you are worried about your child.

 Learn more about how speech and language develops.

 UHL can sometimes get worse, but it usually does not.
 Hearing that gets worse over time is a progressive hearing loss.